In today’s post, I’m going to share with you everything that I would recommend to the first time visitor looking for a great two day London itinerary.

 - Our experience taking a full day walking tour of London, in case you like the idea of a fully guided day

-- Thoughts on taking a visiting Stonehenge from London as a day trip
+- Thoughts on visiting Stonehenge from London as a day trip

 - Other good day trips from London include Oxford and Cambridge.
 See our guide to Oxford in a day as well as things to do in Cambridge for ideas.